wmaslonek/guardian-db/README.md

 ## PostgreSQL Compatibility (TypeORM, psql, node-postgres)

-GuardianDB ships a **PostgreSQL-compatible relational layer** on top of its document model.
+GuardianDB now ships a **PostgreSQL-compatible relational layer** on top of its document model.
 Standard PostgreSQL clients — `psql`, node-postgres, **TypeORM** (`type: "postgres"`), DBeaver — connect over the PostgreSQL wire protocol and run ordinary SQL (DDL, DML, joins, aggregates, transactions, migrations), with no GuardianDB-specific client code.

+**NOTE Locking and other more advanced concepts in Postgres are to be supported**

 ```bash
 cargo run -p guardian-pgwire        # PostgreSQL gateway on 127.0.0.1:15432